Flutes

 433 – Mahogany; D4 (432 Hz; Equal Temperament tuning); $539

 This is a 432 Hz flute with Equal Temperament tuning.
 Made of Mahogany, flute 340 has a Cherry / Black Limba mouthpiece.
 The block is a Cherry figure with lace holes on Mahogany (thin) / Black Limba / Eastern Red Cedar.
 Tuned as an D4, this flute has a 1 1/8″ bore and is 25 7/16″ long.
 Decorative elements represent sea fronds – Malachite outline inlay, upper carved texture.
-Coquina shell, Mother-of-Pearl with Malachite inlay band.
-There is a Malachite inlay frond on top of the block with Coquina shell, Mother-of-Pearl.
+Positioned above an inlay ring – Coquina shell, Mother-of-Pearl with Malachite matrix.
+There is a also a Malachite inlay frond displayed on top of the block with Coquina shell and Mother-of-Pearl.
 Malachite circles are inlaid on both sides of the block.

 Dry sound sample; Flute 433